I am a recent computer science and engineering graduate from the University of Michigan, interested in computer science theory,

 scraping simulation logs for performance data, generating/simulating parameterizable RTL, and performing power

-profiling and optimizations on an existing CUDA and
+usage analysis.
+I also profiled and optimized an existing CUDA and

 C++ codebase for 5G signal processing.
 This involved